athieriot/pun-tracker/README.md

 - A core language
 - Access to a database
 - View rendering via templates
-- Forms with dates and some validation
+- Forms validation
 - File uploading
 - In general, any user interaction should access the server

 - Unit tests

 - And functionals?
 - Authentication?

 The Application